top of page

 The family

-On the Pacific Guatemalan coast, between the sea and the mangroves, lives a family.
-Most of the children contribute to the family's livelihood: fishing and helping their father on the salt farm.
+On the Pacific Guatemalan coast, between the sea and the mangroves, a family lives.
+Most of the children contribute to the family's livelihood: fishing, cooking and helping their father on the salt farm.
 The closest school is an hour's paddle away in the nearest village.
 They arrive on time, consistently by 8 o'clock.
 Yet Nicho, a fourteen-year-old boy, doesn't know how to read.
 This stark difference in the quality of education between urban and rural areas of the country is a major concern.
-Smiling faces, happy spirits, and a sense of freedom – these children embody resilience.
-However, the lack of a decent education leaves them forgotten by the state and trapped in poverty.
-These children will face significant challenges in pursuing their dreams, encountering closed doors at every turn.
-Born on the periphery, they are destined to struggle harder than their counterparts simply due to their circumstances.
+Forgotten by the central state, they are destined to struggle harder than their counterparts simply due to their circumstances: they were born on the periphery,

 Read the full story here